 Christchurch as the second largest City in New Zealand is the urban heart of a greater rural Canterbury, with a traditional focus of sheep, wool, cattle and crop production now giving way to a more diverse rural scene, which now includes among others, the fast growing dairy and viticulture industries.

 The Crown Lodge No. 138

 Lodge Takahe No. 397

 Lodge Idris No. 452

-Seven (7) of these nine (9) lodges of the Pegasus District are now domiciled in the recently completed Shirley Masonic Centre at 9 Shirley Road, which was the original site of the old Lodge Shirley rooms.
-The development of this magnificent flagship masonic building in Christchurch can be directly attributed to the untiring work of a number of dedicated masons and to the devastating Christchurch earthquake of 22nd February 2011 and the on-going aftershocks experienced in it’s aftermath.
+Seven (7) of these nine (9) lodges of the Pegasus District are now domiciled in the recently completed Shirley Freemasons Centre at 9 Shirley Road, which was the original site of the old Shirley Lodge rooms.
+The development of this magnificent flagship masonic building in Christchurch can be directly attributed to the untiring work of a number of dedicated masons and to the devastating Christchurch earthquake of 22nd February 2011 and the on-going aftershocks experienced in it's aftermath.
 This natural disaster contained a silver lining of opportunity for Canterbury Masons, by providing the motivation for various lodges to reconsider their accommodation, firstly from a safety point of view and secondly from a cost of maintenance, repair and insurance points of view.

-The two (2) remaining North Canterbury Lodges, not currently housed at the Shirley Masonic Centre, are in the planning stage of development of their future Masonic accommodation for their members.
-It is hoped that in time the two (2) North Canterbury lodges will be housed in modern, safe and attractive accommodation which will point out to the general public, that Masonry is a modern, current and relevant organisation in today’s world.
+The two (2) remaining North Canterbury Lodges, not currently housed at the Shirley Freemasons Centre, are in the planning stage of development of their future Masonic accommodation for their members.
+It is hoped that in time the two (2) North Canterbury lodges will be housed in modern, safe and attractive accommodation which will point out to the general public, that Masonry is a modern, current and relevant organisation in today's world.